arthadkulkarni/VLM-Browser-Annotation-Tool/README.md

 ## Features

 - **Video Management**: Add single or multiple videos with metadata (title, description, topic, duration)
+- **Automatic Duration Fetching**: For YouTube and other video URLs, duration is automatically fetched if not provided
 - **Query Management**: Create and manage queries for each video with status tracking (pending/finished)
 - **Timestamped Annotations**: Add annotations with start/end timestamps and detailed notes for each query
 - **Export to JSON**: Export all video data including queries and annotations to JSON format